AndreaMendez09/-hackathon-caixabank-backend-java-bankingapp/README.md

         }
     ]
     ```
-    The types of transactions that must be supported by the app are:
+    The types of transactions that must be supported by the com.hackathon.bankingapp.application are:
     - CASH_WITHDRAWAL
     - CASH_DEPOSIT
     - CASH_TRANSFER